Polar Coding for the Broadcast Channel with Confidential Messages: A Random Binning Analogy: A binning approach to code design: from random binning to polar binning

 \section{A binning approach to code design: from random binning to polar binning}

 In this section, we argue that our construction of polar codes for the broadcast channel with confidential messages is essentially the constructive counterpart of a \emph{random binning} proof of the region $\calR_{\textup{BCC}}$.
-While \emph{random coding} is often the natural tool to address channel coding problems, random binning is already found in~\cite{Csiszar1996} to establish the strong secrecy of the wiretap channel, and is the tool of choice in quantum information theory~\cite{Renes2011}; there has also been a renewed interest for random binning proofs in multi-user information theory, motivated in part by~\cite{Yassaee2012}.
-In Section~\ref{sec:rand-binn-secure}, we sketch a random binning proof of the characterization of $\calR_{\textup{BCC}}$ established in~\cite{Watanabe12}, which may be viewed as a refinement of the analysis in~\cite{Yassaee2012} to obtain a more precise characterization of the stochastic encoder.
-While the results we derive are not new, we use this alternative proof in Section~\ref{sec:binning-with-polar} to obtain high-level insight into the construction of polar codes.
+While \emph{random coding} is often the natural tool to address channel coding problems, random binning is already found in~\cite{Csiszar1996} to establish the strong secrecy of the wiretap channel, and is the tool of choice in quantum information theory~\cite{Renes2011}; there has also been a renewed interest for random binning proofs in multi-user information theory, motivated in part by~\cite{yassaee2014achievability}.
+In Section~\ref{sec:rand-binn-secure}, we sketch a random binning proof of the characterization of $\calR_{\textup{BCC}}$ established in~\cite{Watanabe12}, which may be viewed as a refinement of the analysis in~\cite{yassaee2014achievability} to obtain a more precise characterization of the stochastic encoder.
+Section~\ref{sec:rand-binn-secure} does not involve polar codes and does not contain new results, but we use this alternative proof in Section~\ref{sec:binning-with-polar} to obtain high-level insight into the construction of polar codes.
 The main benefit is to clearly highlight the crucial steps of the construction in Section~\ref{sec:polar-coding-schem} and of its analysis in Section~\ref{sec:analys-polar-coding}.
 In particular, the rate conditions developed in the random binning proof of Section~\ref{sec:rand-binn-secure} directly translate into the definition of the polarization sets in Section~\ref{sec:binning-with-polar}.